dcgerard/ld_simulations/README.md

 ## Instructions

-You’ll need to have up-to-date versions of R and python3 to run these simulatoins.
+You’ll need to have an up-to-date version of R to run these simulations.

 1. Install the appropriate R packages